PlumyGames/mgpp/docs-shared/mindustry/game-spec-base-location.md

     }
     ```

-As default, mgpp will download a certain version to prevent errors when gradle configuring,
+By default, mgpp will download a certain version to prevent errors when gradle configuring,
 but you shouldn't except this behavior.

 ##### Notations